vivizuma/odin-web-scraper/knowledge-check.md

 ## Form Basics

-* What is a CSRF Token and why is it necessary?
 * What is the name attribute of a form input element and what does it do?
 * How do you nest attributes under a single hash in params?
 * How do you pass form_with a model object?